Nina Schwalbe

 Nina Schwalbe (born 18 April 1966) is an American public health researcher who is the founder of Spark Street Advisors, a public health think tank based in New York City.
 Schwalbe specializes in vaccines.
-She has previously worked at Gavi, UNICEF and USAID.
+She has held leadership positions at Gavi, UNICEF and USAID.
+In 2026, Schwalbe unsuccessfully ran in the 2026 primary election to represent New York's 12th district in the U.S. House of Representatives.

 Early life and education

-Schwalbe was born in Boston, Massachusetts.
+Schwalbe was born in Boston, Massachusetts and grew up in New York City.
 Her mother, Mary Anne Schwalbe, was one of the founders of the International Rescue Committee UK, and founding director of the Women's Refugee Commission.
 Her brother Will Schwalbe is an author, editor, and entrepreneur.

 Schwalbe was an undergraduate student in Russian and Soviet Studies at Harvard Radcliffe Colleges, where she was the recipient of the Aloian-Beal Leadership Award.
 Immediately after graduation, Schwalbe joined the United Nations High Commissioner for Refugees in Thailand.
-In 1993, Schwalbe received a Master's in Public Health from the Columbia University Mailman School of Public Health, where she concentrated on maternal child health, as well as a certificate from Columbia's Harriman Institute for Advanced Study of the Soviet Union.
+In 1993, Schwalbe received a Master's in Public Health from the Columbia University Mailman School of Public Health, where she concentrated on maternal and child health, as well as a certificate from Columbia's Harriman Institute for Advanced Study of the Soviet Union.
+She also has a Ph.D. from the University of the Witwatersrand in South Africa.